DionisioDeTierra/yolov5WebService/docs/YOLOv5SetupAndTrain.md

 ### Important:

 - model training can take quite a lot of time, depending on your pc.
-On my laptop, it took around (Started around 15:10)
+On my medium-scaled laptop, it took 5 hours to execute the command above for fire detection dataset
 - it is very important, that you get informed about all parameters used here as they can be crucial to build successful model

 ### Short notes: